Are Permanent Lights Pet-Friendly?

 Families often ask whether LED lights are safe for dogs or whether LED lights are safe for cats.
 The answer is yes, especially in permanent systems built for outdoor use.
 Modern LEDs:

-- Emit very little heat compared to old incandescent bulbs
+- Emit very little heat compared to old incandescent bulbs, which helps reduce burn risk for curious pets

 - Stay cool enough to reduce burn risk for curious noses